SAP-samples/teched2023-AD162/exercises/ex3/README.md

     ![MDK](images/3.1.14.png)

-15. Drag and drop an **Attachment** Form Cell control onto the `Ìncident_Edit.page` area.
+15. Drag and drop an **Attachment** Form Cell control onto the `Incident_Edit.page` area.
 This allows a technician to upload an image of the device they have repaired.

     ![MDK](images/3.1.15.gif)